 Common Myths About Food and Sobriety

 If you want to sober up fast, it’s best to go to sleep and wait it out.
 If you’re tempted to get a little fresh air, open a window and rest.
 Remember that drunk driving can lead to a DUI arrest and possibly jail time.

-Following common myths like drinking coffee, snacking on carbs, and drinking water will not help you sober up.
+Following common myths like drinking coffee, snacking on carbs, taking pain relievers, and drinking water will not help you sober up completely.
+Especially if you are drinking well over the legal limit.
 The best way to get sober is to let the process occur naturally.
+(3)